 Organization/Agency Trainer Requirements

-- Expertise in the philosophy and goals of Nurturing Families™ as demonstrated by successful group or individual implementation of the program.
+- Expertise in the philosophy and goals of Nurturing Families™ as demonstrated by successful group, home visitation, and individual based implementation.

-- A letter from your supervisor attesting to your success as a trainer within your designated agency and attesting to your facilitation.
+- A letter from your supervisor attesting to your success as a trainer within your designated agency and attesting to your 2 years facilitation of Nurturing Families™.

 Specialized & Agency Specific Training